Honda Accord: Middle East

 The eleventh-generation Accord was launched in the Middle East on 23 July 2023.
 It is powered by the 1.5-litre turbocharged petrol and 2.0-litre e:HEV petrol hybrid powertrains.
 The 1.5L has three variants; LX, EX, and EXL, while 2.0L e:HEV has two variants; Sport and EXL.

 Mexico

 The eleventh-generation Accord was launched in Mexico on 25 July 2023 with two grades: Prime and Touring.
 The former grade uses a 1.5-litre turbocharged petrol and the latter grade uses a 2.0-litre e:HEV petrol hybrid.

 Japan

-The eleventh-generation Accord debuted in Japan on 20 September 2023 and has two variants, namely Sports and Touring Line.
-The JDM Accord has the North American exterior styling but with the interior based on the Chinese market Honda Accord.
+The eleventh-generation Accord debuted in Japan on 20 September 2023 in the sole 2.0 e:HEV variant.
+The JDM Accord has the North American exterior styling but with the interior based on the Chinese market Accord.
+The Honda Sensing 360 is optional.

+The eleventh-generation Accord received a minor facelift on 30 July 2026, featuring a revised front grille area and body-coloured headlight garnishes and lower garnishes.
+The turn signal lights, which were originally amber, now been replaced with clear turn signals.
+The body-coloured grille is available exclusively for the metallic blue color, while the grille for the other colours remains black.

 Thailand

 The eleventh-generation Accord debuted in Thailand on 29 September 2023 with pricing released the next month.
 In Thailand, three grades are available: E, EL and RS.
 All variants are powered by a 2.0 e:HEV petrol hybrid powertrain.